devjusty/export-urls-and-meta/README.md

 ## Description

-The Export URLs and Meta plugin is a WordPress plugin designed to export a CSV file containing information about published pages.
-It includes the page title, URL, meta title, meta description, post type, and publish status.
+Export URLs and Meta is a WordPress plugin that lets you generate a CSV file containing page/post/product URLs, SEO titles, meta descriptions, publish status, and more.
+It supports multiple SEO plugins (e.g., Yoast, Rank Math, SEOPress) and includes WooCommerce product categories, homepage handling when “latest posts” is used, and more.

 ## Features

-- Export URLs, titles, and meta descriptions of published pages
+- Export titles, URLs, meta titles, and meta descriptions for:
-- Select specific post types to include in the export (pages, posts, products)
+  - Pages, Posts, and Products
+  - Post Category Pages, Product Category Pages
+  - Optional homepage (latest posts scenario)
+- Detects Yoast, Rank Math, and SEOPress to grab correct meta fields
-- Option to include product category pages (requires WooCommerce)
-- Add character count for titles and descriptions in the CSV
+- Option to include character counts for titles and descriptions
-- Choose the publish status of the exported posts (published, drafts, private, all)
+- Supports multiple publish statuses (published, drafts, private)
+- Stores your export settings for convenience
+- Cleans up plugin settings on uninstall

 ## Usage

+1. **Install and Activate**: Upload the plugin to `/wp-content/plugins/`, then activate it.
-1. After activating the plugin, go to Settings > Export URLs and Meta in the WordPress admin panel.
+2. **Go to Tools → Export URLs and Meta**: Within the WordPress admin.
-2. Select the desired post types to include in the export.
-3. Choose additional options such as including product categories and character count.
-4. Select the publish status of the exported posts.
+3. **Select Desired Options**:
+   - Post types (pages, posts, products)
+   - Include post category pages, product categories
+   - Character counts, homepage export, etc.
+4. **Choose Publish Status**: (published, drafts, private).
-5. Click the "Export CSV" button to generate the CSV file.
+5. **Export**: Click “Export CSV” to download the generated file.

 ## Options

-- **Post Types:** Choose which post types to include in the CSV export (e.g., pages, posts, products).
+- **Post Types**: Choose which to include (e.g., pages, posts, products).
-- **Additional Options:** Include character counts for titles and descriptions.
+- **Homepage (Latest Posts)**: Optionally add a row for the root URL if no static front page is set.
+- **Category Pages**: Include product categories (WooCommerce) and/or default post categories.
+- **Character Counts**: Add extra columns showing length of meta title and meta description.
-- **Publish Status:** Select the publish status of the posts to include in the export (e.g., published, drafts, private, all).
+- **Publish Status**: Filter for published, drafts, private, or all.
+- **SEO Plugin Detection**: Automatically retrieves meta from Yoast, Rank Math, or SEOPress if installed.

 ## Requirements

-- WordPress 4.0 or higher
+- WordPress 5.0 or higher
+- PHP 7.0 or higher
-- Yoast SEO plugin (for meta title and description)
+- For SEO meta title/description:
+  - Yoast SEO, Rank Math, or SEOPress (fallback logic if none detected)

 ## License

-This plugin is licensed under the [GNU GPLv2 or later](https://www.gnu.org/licenses/gpl-2.0.html) license.
+This plugin is licensed under the [GNU GPLv2 or later](https://www.gnu.org/licenses/gpl-2.0.html).

 ## Support

-For support or feature requests, please contact [plugin author](mailto:devjusty@gmail.com).
+For bug reports or feature requests, please [open an issue on GitHub](https://github.com/devjusty/export-urls-and-meta/issues) or email [devjusty@gmail.com](mailto:devjusty@gmail.com).

 ## Changelog

+### Version 0.0.10

+- Added support for Rank Math SEO
+- Option to include homepage if “Your latest posts” is used
+- Support for post category pages in addition to product categories
+- Stores user export settings and cleans up on uninstall
+- Various minor fixes and performance improvements

 ### Version 0.0.3

-- Added error handling for form submissions without selected post types.
+- Added error handling for forms with no selected post types
-- Improved handling of Yoast SEO meta titles for pages, posts, and products.
+- Improved Yoast SEO meta title handling for pages, posts, and products

 ### Version 0.0.2

-- Fixed bugs related to CSV generation.
+- Fixed CSV generation bugs
-- Added support for WooCommerce product categories.
+- Added support for WooCommerce product categories

 ### Version 0.0.1

-- Initial release.
+- Initial release

-### TO DO
+## TO DO

-- Test with RankMath
-- Test with SEOPRess
-- Test with All-In-One-SEO
-- Add compatibility with Custom Post Types
+- Confirm full compatibility with All-In-One SEO, SEOPress, and The SEO Framework.
-- Add ability to export as JSON?
-XML?
-- Add ability to export Password Protected and Scheduled posts/pages
-- Add Category to Product
-- Add Scheduled Posts
-- Add Category Selection
+- Add custom post type selection logic
-- Check for Special Page Templates?
-(404, Search Results);
+- Potentially add JSON or XML export
+- Option for password-protected and scheduled posts
+- Explore advanced category selection
+- Investigate special pages (404, search results)
-- Add Checkbox for 'all' settings
+- Add a “select all” option for faster setup
-- Remember settings on admin page
-- Include Indexing column
+- Possibly store indexing status from SEO plugin (as a column)